lsst-dm/scipi_docs_prototype/templates/instruc_template.forTasks.rst

 section.

-To be explicit, we will give some examples for what to put into the sections taken primarily from procCcd specifically, but from other tasks as well.
+To be explicit, we will give some examples for what to put into the sections taken primarily from `ProcessCcd` specifically, but from other tasks as well.

 [NB: The structure is substantially different from how docstrings were populated for DM's previous Doxygen documentation, for those familiar